-Why Business metrics and Comm/PR metrics are like strawberries and cream
+Why Business metrics and Comm/PR metrics are like bingeing your favourite shows

 Here’s the thing, those of you who tend to love words, probably feel a little queasy when you think of having to work on an Excel spreadsheet or look into chunks of data.
 Once you start seeing how numbers can benefit you as a Communication/PR professional, you’ll start to think of words and numbers just like you do when planning your next streaming binge.
 A combination to look forward to and enjoy!

 Unfortunately, as much as we’d like to think otherwise, businesses run according to bottom lines.
 Profit and loss.
 Black and red.
 In other words, it doesn’t matter how many media releases you send out, blogs you churn through, social media updates you whip up or however else you spend your time in the office.
 Until you can prove the value and worth of your activity, it’s destined to gain little attention from organisational decision makers.
 Activity without a larger purpose, is merely activity.